Mind the Gap

 Throughout global lockdowns, arts educators used creativity and resourcefulness to work with their communities in the face of significant restrictions and limited resources.
 As the sector gradually reopens, what will the future of digital engagement look like and how can educators involve a diverse range of beneficiaries?

 The impact of the Covid-19 crisis on the creative and cultural industries has been significant to say the least.
 Across Europe and the world, social distancing measures led to the closure of venue-based culture spaces, the cancellation of events and the suspension or profound upheaval of community-based education projects.
-Eighteen months into the pandemic, what will be the long term impact on the European arts education sector?
+What will be the long term impact on the European arts education sector?

-Restrictions have led to the emergence of new forms of cultural engagement, in which audiences and communities interact with cultural works and practitioners entirely or partially online.
+Restrictions led to the emergence of new forms of cultural engagement, in which audiences and communities interacted with cultural works and practitioners entirely or partially online.
 Recent research has found that post-pandemic, audiences may be interested in continuing to engage with artistic experiences online.
 However, the crisis has made the shortcomings of digital (lack of access for learners and practitioners, digital fatigue, and narrow audience reach) increasingly apparent.
-Communities such as migrants, senior citizens, people with disabilities and those from rural communities are not only disproportionately affected by the pandemic, they are also among the most affected by the digital divide, or gap between those with knowledge of and access to technology and those without.
+Communities such as migrants, senior citizens, people with disabilities and those from rural communities were not only disproportionately affected by the pandemic, they were also among the most affected by the digital divide, or gap between those with knowledge of and access to technology and those without.

 For more information, visit mindthegap-project.org

-Mind the Gap is co-funded by the Erasmus+ programme of the European Commission.
+Mind the Gap was co-funded by the Erasmus+ programme of the European Commission.